 Sync Metadata Between Photo Mechanic And Capture One

 Besides Capture One, I also use Photo Mechanic in my workflow for managing metadata.
-Here I discuss all related configurations to successfully sync metadata between Photo Mechanic and Capture One.
-Embedded metadata and sidecar files, as well as IPTC versus XMP are discussed.
+Here I discuss all related configurations to sync metadata between Photo Mechanic and Capture One successfully.
+Embedded metadata and sidecar files, as well as IPTC versus XMP, are examined.

 Sync Metadata Between Photo Mechanic And Capture One